tokejepsen/docker-foundry-rlm/README.md

 **Setup**

 In order for the container to serve licenses, you need to be able to ping the container.
-For Windows/Mac please follow this: https://stackoverflow.com/questions/39216830/how-could-i-ping-my-docker-container-from-my-host
+For Windows/Mac please follow this: https://stackoverflow.com/questions/39216830/how-could-i-ping-my-docker-container-from-my-host or https://github.com/docker/for-win/issues/221

 Using Docker Desktop the above setup is not necessary.